Answered! Jump to accepted answer.

 Instead, it was :

 Can you please explain why?

-This relates to:Forming affirmative commands with reflexive verbs (L'Impératif) -
+This question relates to:French lesson "Forming affirmative commands with reflexive verbs (L'Impératif)"

 7 February 2018

 I am returning to your qestion because I believe I didn't completely answer it in my first try.

 You can say, "Allez vous embrasser!" -- Go kiss each other!
 It has a different connotation from "Allez, embrassez-vous!" -- Go on, kiss each other.

 A native speaker's input would be appreciated here, though.